 Who is this tour suitable for?

 They make it their mission when travelling to uncover where locals dine and love sharing their finds with other food enthusiasts.

 - Eating Tokyo hosts Sue Dempsey and Janice Kirkwood

 - Lunch and dinner daily

-- 6 nights accommodation in a 4 star hotel (Sunday to Friday, check out Saturday)
+- 6 nights hotel accommodation (Sunday to Friday, check out Saturday)